 Hand washing

 Hand washing should take about 20 to 30 seconds of solid, soapy scrubbing under warm, running water.
-Toddlers are slippery creatures who like to sneak away from the sink before they’ve spent their full 20 to 30 seconds getting clean, so making sure she washes her hands long enough to sing a 20 to 30-second song can help make sure they don’t cut too many corners.
+Toddlers are slippery creatures who like to sneak away from the sink before they’ve spent their full 20 to 30 seconds getting clean, so making sure they wash their hands long enough to sing a 20 to 30-second song can help make sure they don’t cut too many corners.
 Hand washing songs can be anything that lasts long enough to make sure toddlers aren’t cutting any soap-and-water corners when washing those little fingers, but classic baby-and-toddler favorites like Happy Birthday and Twinkle Twinkle Little Star tend to fit pretty neatly, and Baby probably already knows the words.

 Tooth brushing